WhatsApp Work Order Escalation Alerts for Facility Management Teams

 What is a work order escalation alert?

-A work order escalation alert is an automated notification sent when a maintenance work order has not been acknowledged within a defined time window.
-It follows a tiered sequence — technician, then supervisor, then facility manager — ensuring critical tasks are never silently missed.
+A work order escalation alert is an automated notification sent when a maintenance work order has not been acknowledged or acted upon within a defined SLA window.
+It follows a tiered sequence — technician first, then supervisor, then facility manager — ensuring critical maintenance tasks are never silently missed regardless of technician availability.

 What happens if a technician doesn’t acknowledge a work order?

-If a technician does not acknowledge within the configured window, Cryotos automatically escalates to the maintenance supervisor.
-If the supervisor also does not respond, it escalates to the facility manager.
-Every unacknowledged alert is recorded with precise timestamps.
+If the assigned technician does not acknowledge within the configured window, Cryotos automatically escalates to the maintenance supervisor with a contextual notification showing that Tier 1 went unanswered.
+If the supervisor also does not respond within their window, the escalation fires to the facility manager.
+Every unanswered tier is recorded with precise timestamps, creating an audit trail for SLA reporting.

 Is WhatsApp secure enough for maintenance communications?

-WhatsApp Business API messages are end-to-end encrypted.
-Cryotos stores all work order data within its own secure, compliant infrastructure.
-For most commercial, industrial, and government FM environments, this level of security is appropriate.
+WhatsApp Business API messages are end-to-end encrypted as standard.
+Cryotos stores all work order data — including maintenance details, asset information, and escalation history — within its own secure, compliant infrastructure.
+The WhatsApp channel carries only the notification and link; sensitive operational data lives within the CMMS.
+For most commercial, industrial, and government FM environments, this architecture is appropriate and proportionate.

 Want to Try Cryotos CMMS Today?